mauroalberti/qProf/README.md

-qProf is a Quantum Gis plugin for creating topographic profiles from DEM/GPX files, and adding geological attitudes, line and polygon intersections.
+qProf is a QGIS plugin for the generation of topographic and geological profiles.
+Topography can be extracted from DEM or GPX files.
+Geological data, such as stratification attitude and geological traces, can be projected on the profile.
+Intersections between geological outcrops or faults can be determined.

+Current version: 0.3.4

 Contacts:
 Mauro Alberti - alberti.m65@gmail.com
 Marco Zanieri - marcozanieri@gmail.com

-Current Version is: 0.3.4

 How to install: